 - Look for a crawlspace instead of a basement if possible.

 Make sure the home will function at any age.

 But unfortunately, not all homes are comfortable to live in at any age.

-When you walk into the home, what will you absolutely need over the years?
-I know you may not know everything you will need over the years, but make a list of the essentials you need.
-Here are some examples, a medium-sized kitchen that has an eating area, 3 bedrooms, 2 bathrooms, and a large living room.
+What will you need over the years when you walk into the house?
+You may not know everything you need over the years, but list the essentials.
+Here are some examples: a medium-sized kitchen with an eating area, three bedrooms, two bathrooms, and a large living room.

 Bedroom on the first floor.
-This one is a biggie.

 Easy access into the house.

-Make sure the doors, showers, and faucet handles are easy to manage.
+Ensure the doors, showers, and faucet handles are easy to manage.

 Bedrooms are large enough to fit a bed and at least enough room for two nightstands.

-Look for a closet that is either a walk-in that allows you accessibility to the back corners of the closet or one where you can reach into it works nicely.
+Look for a closet that is either a walk-in that allows accessibility to the back corners of the closet or one where you can reach into it works nicely.
 Any closet that you can't utilize the corners inside the closet is a waste of space.

-Open space in the bathrooms and kitchens.
+Open space in the bathrooms and kitchens

-Railing on both sides of the staircases if you have stairs.
+Railing on both sides of the staircases if you have stairs

 You may not think this is a problem for a home, but if you have to rely on the railing to walk upstairs, it is an important one.
 If there isn't an additional railing, check to make sure the wall can support a railing for future use.